Steph-Blondet/Steph-Blondet.github.io/README.md

 PROJECT #1: CONNECT FOUR GAME

-For my first project at General Assembly, I had to create a Connect Four from scratch.
+For my first project at General Assembly's Full Stack Web Development program, I had to create a Connect Four game from scratch.
 I used HTML and CSS to lay out the board, buttons and tokens.
 I used JavaScript and jQuery to make it interactive and functional.

 ------
-Link to the game: https://steph-blondet.github.io/
+[Link to the live game] (https://steph-blondet.github.io/)

 - No installation is required to play this game.
 The game will load as soon as the page loads.
 - The game will start with the teal token.